House Appropriators Release FY 2020 Funding Levels for Key Housing Programs

 Both House subcommittees will mark up their bills tomorrow, May 23.
 The Senate has yet to schedule mark ups for their related bills.
 Enterprise applauds the subcommittees’ support for these critical programs, but it won’t be possible for increased funding levels like the ones proposed in House legislation to be enacted without raising the budget caps that currently require across the board cuts in FY20.

-Enterprise urges lawmakers and the Administration to quickly negotiate a bipartisan deal to increase the budget caps and provide robust funding affordable housing and community development programs in FY20.
+Enterprise urges lawmakers and the Administration to quickly negotiate a bipartisan deal to increase the budget caps and provide robust funding for affordable housing and community development programs in FY20.

 For more information on the FY20 appropriations process, subscribe to, Enterprise’s daily email providing a quick overview of affordable housing and community development news, and , our more in-depth biweekly newsletter.